Henry Clay Work: Decline and brief revival (1871–1876)

-End
+Long murmur and end (1877–1884)

-None of Work's compositions post-"Grandfather's Clock" reproduced the same success.
-His life became mangled by boredom and depression; in an 1875 letter, he wrote: "I am no longer a printer—am now a proof-reader.
-Nothing to do all day, but to read and criticize, find fault or mark errors [...]"
-Only printing, the career he held since his youth, and attendance at local church services absorbed him.
-An unhappy marriage and family life drove him further into despair as the "last years of his life were clouded with the illness of his wife" who was in a mental asylum.
+None of Work's compositions after "Grandfather's Clock" reproduced its success.
+An unhappy marriage and family life drove him further into despair, as the health problems of his wife—who was in a mental asylum—overcast his final years.
 He tried his hand at a long-distance relationship with Pennsylvanian Susie Mitchell but eventually called it off after a decade of corresponding with her.
 Work's passion for songwriting also took another hit; following its revival in early 1876, he would only issue two compositions before another hiatus in 1879.
 Some songs of this period are the "California Bird Song" (1878) (Note: Also known as "Pity Me, Loo!") and "Mac O' Macorkity" (1877).